-Professor of Psychology, University of California at Berkeley, the Founder and Faculty Director of the Greater Good Science Center, and Host of the podcast "The Science of Happiness"
+Professor of Psychology, University of California at Berkeley, Faculty Director of the Greater Good Science Center, and bestselling author

 The Power Paradox: How We Gain and Lose Influence